petercai/notes/eclipse/GEF/Graphical Editing Framework.md

 Instead, <u>the controller registers itself with the model as a listener so that model changes are communicated to the controller using the observer pattern.</u>

 ## GEF Controller/EditParts
 EditParts bind model elements to GEF figures.
-Each model object has a corresponding EditPart , which is responsible forseveral things:
+Each model object has a corresponding EditPart , which is responsible for several things:
 -  Constructing a figure to represent the model object
 -  Listening for model changes and updating the view accordingly
 -  Providing a collection of child model objects to be displayed